spaiz/mongotrace/Readme.md

 # Mongotrace

-Tool written in GO for printing currently executing MongoDb queries from multiple servers.
+Tool for printing information about the current operations executing on the MongoDB.

+# Main features

+- Enable/disable logging on MongoDb instances
+- MongoDb clusters support
+- Confugurable
+- Formatt MongoDb queries

 Tested on: mongodb v4.0.11